-This annual Aspirational Goal is to be reviewed on an annual basis for potential adjustment by the GSC based upon the District's relative M/WBE availability data to be collected by the SBBC through its CBR system once established for at least one (1) year and the District's utilization of M/WBEs.
+This annual Aspirational Goal is to be reviewed on an annual basis for potential adjustment by the GSC based upon the School District's relative MBE/WBE availability data to be collected by SBBC through its CBR system once established for at least one (1) year and the School District's utilization of MBE/WBEs.

-Annual Aspirational Goals are not to be routinely applied to individual solicitations but are intended to serve as a benchmark against which to measure the overall effectiveness of the SDOP policy on an annual basis and to gauge the need for future adjustments to the mix and aggressiveness of race-conscious and race-neutral remedies and APIs being applied pursuant to this Policy.
+Annual Aspirational Goals are not to be routinely applied to individual solicitations but are intended to serve as a benchmark against which to measure the overall effectiveness of the SDOP policy on an annual basis and to gauge the need for future adjustments to the mix and aggressiveness of raceconscious and race-neutral remedies and APIs being applied pursuant to this Policy.

-M/WBE annual Aspirational Goals may be stated only in those SBBC solicitations that do not contain contract-specific S/M/WBE goals, and when provided, shall be advisory only, and must also be accompanied by the full definition of the term as stated in this Policy.
+MBE/WBE annual Aspirational Goals may be stated only in those SBBC solicitations that do not contain contract-specific E/S/M/WBE goals, and when provided, shall be advisory only, and must also be accompanied by the full definition of the term as stated in this Policy.

 b.
-M/WBE Vendor Rotation
+MBE/WBE Vendor Rotation

-Under this Program element, the GSC may use vendor rotation of a prequalified panel of certified M/WBE other contractual services vendors for smaller SBBC contracts valued at less than \$50,000.
-Work tasks are rotated among this pre-qualified panel of M/WBE other contractual services vendors.
-The order of the vendor rotation is periodically adjusted by the SDOP or designee to account for ranking from the lowest dollar volume of work tasks assigned to the highest dollar volume of work tasks assigned to each SBE vendor that is listed on the pre-qualified panel of vendors.
+Under this Program element, the GSC may use vendor rotation of a pre-qualified panel of certified MBE/WBE other services vendors for smaller SBBC contracts valued at less than \$50,000.
+Work tasks are rotated among this pre-qualified panel of MBE/WBE other services vendors.
+The order of the vendor rotation is periodically adjusted by the SDOP or designee to account for ranking from the lowest dollar volume of work tasks assigned to the highest dollar volume of work tasks assigned to each EBE/SBE/VBEBE vendor that is listed on the pre-qualified panel of vendors.
 Participation on vendor rotation panel is contingent on vendor having no negative history of unsatisfactory performance on prior SBBC contracts.

 c.
-M/WBE Evaluation Preference for Prime Bidders
+MBE/WBE Evaluation Preference for Prime Bidders

-Under this Program element, on "Best Value" contract solicitations where low price is not the only factor considered in contract award, the GSC may reserve from fifteen percent up to a maximum of twenty percent (15%-20%) of the total available evaluation points for award to those prime bidders or respondents that are certified as M/WBEs.
-Out of those fifteen to twenty percent (15%-20%) of the total evaluation preference points, the GSC may limit M/WBE bidders that have prior experience performing work on behalf of SBBC to half of the evaluation preference points seven and a half to ten percent (7.5%-10%) out of the total fifteen to twenty percent (15%-20%) evaluation preference points that are reserved for M/WBE firms.
-M/WBEs that have never before received SBBC work may be eligible for the entire fifteen to twenty percent (15%-20%) of the reserved M/WBE evaluation preference points.
-Alternatively, the GSC may, at its discretion, reserve all of the fifteen to twenty percent (15%-20%) of evaluation preference points for those M/WBE firms that have never previously performed any other contractual services work on behalf of the SBBC.
+Under this Program element, on "Best Value" contract solicitations where low price is not the only factor considered in contract award (i.e., Request for Proposal), the GSC may reserve from fifteen points up to a maximum of twenty points(15-20) of the total available evaluation points for award to those prime bidders or respondents that are certified as MBE/WBEs.
+Out of those fifteen to twenty points(15-20) of the total evaluation preference points, the GSC may limit MBE/WBE bidders that have prior experience performing work on behalf of SBBC to half of the evaluation preference points seven and a half to ten points(7.5-10) out of the total fifteen to twenty points(15-20) evaluation preference points that are reserved for MBE/WBE firms.
+MBE/WBEs that have never before received SBBC work may be eligible for the entire fifteen to twenty points(15-20) of the reserved MBE/WBE evaluation preference points.
+Alternatively, the GSC may, at its discretion, reserve all of the fifteen to twenty points(15-20) of evaluation preference points for those MBE/WBE firms that have never previously performed any other services work on behalf of SBBC.